seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 ## Modeling
 All models were performed with the surprise package and tuned using GridSearchCV and RandomizedSearchCV.
-These models include the Collaborative Model which prioritizes the users' reviews and the Item-Based Model which prioritizes each feature that was rated.
+These models include the Collaborative Model which prioritizes the users' reviews and the Content-Based Model which prioritizes each feature that was rated.
 They were then combined into an Ensemble Model to accurately predict a beer's alcohol by volume (ABV) based on the brewery the beer was from.
 The last model created was Location-Based which takes advantage of the latitude and longitude coordinates to provide the necessary recommendations.

 <figure>
     <p align="center">